sergax/course-api/README.md

-# This app allow you create a new course for students :)
+# This app allow you create a new course for students 🚀

-## Tehnologies:
+## Technologies:
  - SpringBoot
  - JWT
  - AWS (RDS)